These 10 great bench press benefits are why the bench is one of the most popular exercises in the gym.

 The bench is an excellent alternative when you are not yet able to do bodyweight pushups.

-Get a pair of dumbbells or a barbell without weights and start to bench.
+All you have to do is get a pair of dumbbells or a barbell without weights and start benching!

-If laying down on a flat bench is not yet comfortable, use a chest press machine.
+However, if lying on a flat bench is uncomfortable, use a chest press machine.

-The bench press is a phenomenal compound exercise, which means it involves several joints and muscles at the same time.
+The bench press is a phenomenal compound exercise, which means it involves several joints and muscles simultaneously.

-There is a lot going on during the bench press but, despite the complexity of the movement, it’s still possible to identify the main bench press muscles worked and as a result-developed.
+A lot is going on during the bench press, but despite its complexity, it’s still possible to identify the main bench press muscles worked and, as a result, developed.

 #6.
 Pectoralis major